vivek34561/Heart-Disease-Prediction-AI-Diet-Assistant/README.md

 ## 📅 Development Timeline

-**May–Present** – Designed, built, and deployed the application with full EDA, ML pipeline, AI integration, and secure data handling.
+**May–July** – Designed, built, and deployed the application with full EDA, ML pipeline, AI integration, and secure data handling.

 ---